We offer an automatic method for creating a character's face that predicts both the shape of the face and

 They first reconstructed the face based on3D face morphing model (3DMM) and convolutional neural networks (CNNs), and then transferring the shape of the 3D face to a grid of templates.
 As a result, the network receives a face image and an unrolled UV texture map as input, and then it predicts the light factors.

-The authors tested their deep learning technique in a series of experiments: they compared the quality of the game characters with other generated models.
+The authors tested their deep learning technique in a series of experiments: they compared the quality of game characters with other generated models.

 Read more